 Same goes for parents trying to achieve work-life balance.
 Stay home!
-No, lean in!
+No, get face time at the office!

-At a time in the history of the world where life seems to change at lightning speed, the question isn’t whether there is a growing move toward working at home.
-It’s about how fast it’s changing, if that is what we expected and what that means for each of us.
+At a time in the history of the world when life seems to change at lightning speed, the question isn’t whether there is a growing movement toward working at home.
+It’s about how fast it’s changing and what that means for each of us.

 What the Numbers Tell Us

 Looking at statistics doesn’t necessarily make things much clearer.
-In 2015, 24 percent of workers in the United States did some or all of their work at home, according to the U.S. Bureau of Labor Statistics.
-Would you consider 24 percent a lot or a little?
+In 2017, 23.4 percent of workers in the United States did some or all of their work at home, according to the U.S. Bureau of Labor Statistics.
+Would you consider that a lot or a little?

-Now compare that figure of 24 percent in 2015 to 2003 when BLS reported that 19 percent of employed persons worked at home.
-Is a 5 percent increase in 12 years what we might have expected?
+Now compare that figure of 23.4 percent in 2017 to 2003, when the BLS reported that 18.6 percent of employed persons worked at home.
+Is a 4.8 percentage point increase in 14 years what we might have expected?

 The number of people who work at home may not have increased as dramatically as anticipated, but the actual time spent working at home has grown significantly.
-Between 2003 and 2015, the average time spent working at home increased 26 percent from 2.6 hours to 3.2 hours.
+From 2003 to 2017, the average time spent working at home increased 19 percent from 2.6 hours to 3.1 hours.

 And the acceptance of telecommuting within organizations is certainly on the rise.
 In 2016, the Society for Human Resources Management (SHRM) reported that 60 percent of the organizations it surveyed said they allowed telecommuting, up from 20 percent in 1996.